Skip to main content

 This is an experience in developmental screening and evaluation of infants and young children.
 Fundamentals of early development and assessment of normal, abnormal, and high-risk populations is taught through use of the Bayley Scales of Infant Development.

-Supervisor: Grace Miller, PhD
+Supervisor: Kristina Butler, PhD

 Comprehensive psychological evaluation